chrisnoonan98675/site/xl-deploy/concept/team-foundation-server-2015-plugin.markdown

 For version-specific information about the TFS 2015 plugin, refer to the [Team Foundation Server 2015 Plugin Reference](/xl-deploy-tfs-2015-plugin/5.0.x/tfs2015PluginManual.html).

+For information about the XL Deploy plugin for earlier versions of TFS, refer to [Introduction to the Team Foundation Server plugin](/xl-deploy/concept/team-foundation-server-plugin.html).

 ## Features

 - Create a deployment package (DAR file)